andreuni/visiope_project/README.md

-# visiope_project Deepfake detection using Artificial Fingerprints
+# Deepfake detection using Artificial Fingerprints

 The colab code is in the 'colab code' directory